Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Unflincing  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Unflinching.png" Align=left width=7% height=7%>

-You gain immunity to the frightened and charmed condition and you cannot be moved against your will unless your are grappled or etc.
+You gain immunity to the frightened and charmed condition and you cannot be moved against your will unless your are immobilized.

 ---